Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Summary

 In summary, the charge-dependent Fourier coefficients of the azimuthal anisotropy have been measured in \pPb and \PbPb collisions at $\sqrtsNN = 5.02$\TeV as functions of the charge asymmetry of the produced hadrons.
 The normalized differences in the $v_2$ coefficient between positively and negatively charged particles in \pPb and \PbPb, and that in the $v_3$ coefficient in \PbPb collisions, are found to depend linearly on the charge asymmetry.
 The normalized slope parameters of the $v_2$ coefficient versus charge asymmetry in \pPb collisions are found to be significant and similar to those in \PbPb collisions over a wide range of charged particle multiplicities.
 The normalized slope parameters of the $v_2$ and $v_3$ coefficients in \PbPb collisions show similar magnitudes for various centrality classes.
-Significant charged asymmetry dependence is also observed for the event-averaged transverse momenta of positively and negatively charged particles in both \pPb and \PbPb collisions.
-None of these observations is expected from the chiral magnetic wave mechanism, but they are qualitatively consistent with predictions based on local charge conservation.
-New measurements presented here on the charge-dependent azimuthal anisotropy in pPb and \PbPb collisions pose challenges to the chiral magnetic wave as its origin.
+A significant charged asymmetry dependence is also observed for the event-averaged transverse momenta of positively and negatively charged particles in both \pPb and \PbPb collisions.
+None of these observations, made at 5.02\TeV\ and within the CMS phase space window, are expected from the chiral magnetic wave as the dominant physics mechanism, while they are qualitatively consistent with predictions based on local charge conservation.
+The new measurements presented here indicate that, at LHC energies, the chiral magnetic wave is not the cause of the charge-dependent azimuthal anisotropies seen in \pPb\ and \PbPb\ collisions.